FACTION BRIEF

 Smell

-Dead drop environments — sewers, maintenance corridors, abandoned shops.
+Dead drop locations carry the scent of wherever they're embedded — sewer grates, maintenance corridors, abandoned commercial units.
 The chips themselves smell of nothing.
-That's how you know they're clean.
+That's the point.
+That's how operators know a transfer hasn't been interfered with.

 Sound